top of page

 "Live the questions now."
 Rainer Maria Rilke

-Dr. Lydia Barry is an Assistant Professor of Philosophy at Gannon University.
-Her research focuses on the relationship between ancient Greek philosophy, sophistry, and poetry.
-She has additional research interests in the history of philosophy from a continental perspective (especially Kant and post-Kantian philosophy), philosophy of art and literature, and the history of ethics and political philosophy.
+Lydia Barry, PhD, is an Assistant Professor of Philosophy at Gannon University.
+Her research focuses on the philosophy of Plato and the relationship between ancient Greek philosophy, sophistry, and poetry.
+She has additional research interests in the history of philosophy from a continental perspective (especially Kant and post-Kantian philosophy), the philosophy of art and literature, and a growing interest in the history of feminist philosophies.
+She is working on her first book-length manuscript, adapted from her dissertation, which interrogates the distinction between Socratic philosophy and Protagorean sophistry using the Promethean myth as a frame with which to read the dialogue.

-When not teaching, researching, or writing, she can usually be found outdoors, running or hiking.
+When not teaching, researching, or writing, she can usually be found outdoors, running, hiking or perhaps kayaking.
 A graduate of Interlochen Arts Academy, she has a strong background in the arts, which informs my research in philosophy of art and literature.
 She is formally trained in theatre performance, jazz vocals, many forms of dance, painting, and drawing.
-Otherwise, she spends time reading or adventuring with her husband, Jason, whose poetry and other work you can find on his site.
+She spends her downtime listening to podcasts or audio books while doing crafts like cross stitch and knitting.

 bottom of page